adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_06_28/transcription.md

 if any requests to speak have been received, a person desiring to address the Council shall step to the podium, state his or her name, address, and group affiliation (if any) and speak clearly into the microphone.
 If the meeting is entirely electronic, the person shall use the prescribed method for comments, but shall not speak on the same item more than once.
 If the meeting is not entirely electronic, then only those persons in attendance at the physical location of the meeting will be permitted to speak and only in accordance with these rules and the City Code.
 The person shall follow these rules and the direction of the presiding officer at all times.

 ### Rule 29.
 Time Limit on Citizen's Remarks

-Citizens shall be
-limited to no more than five minutes speaking time per Agenda item on which the public is allowed to speak, unless additional or less time is determined by the presiding officer.
+Citizens shall be limited to no more than five minutes speaking time per Agenda item on which the public is allowed to speak, unless additional or less time is determined by the presiding officer.
 Total citizen in-put on any subject under Council consideration can be further limited to a fixed period by the presiding officer.
 A majority vote of the Council may alter the time limitations of this rule.

 ### Rule 30.
 Remarks of Citizens to be Germane

-Citizen comments
-must be directed to the subject under consideration.
+Citizen comments must be directed to the subject under consideration.
 The presiding officer shall rule on the germaneness of citizen comments.
-Citizens making personal,repetitive, slanderous or disruptive remarks or engaging in any action that otherwise impedes the orderly conduct of a council meeting shall not be recognized by the presiding officer during the remainder of the meeting.
+Citizens making personal, repetitive, slanderous or disruptive remarks or engaging in any action that otherwise impedes the orderly conduct of a council meeting shall not be recognized by the presiding officer during the remainder of the meeting.

 To ensure the meeting is conducted orderly and free from interference or interruption, the presiding officer is vested with exclusive discretion to review and determine whether remarks or actions meet any prohibited terms of this rule.
 Without limitation, arguing with the presiding officer about any determination will be considered per se disruptive.

-Persons who make or attempt to make non-germane remarks during any portion of the meeting shall not be recognized by the presiding officer during the remainder of the meeting.
+Persons who make or attempt
+to make non-germane remarks
+during any portion of the meeting shall not be recognized by the presiding officer during the remainder of the meeting.